QuantumBind-RBFE: Accurate Relative Binding Free Energy Calculations Using Neural Network Potentials

 \subsection{NNP model}

-AceForce 1.0 is the first version of a new family of potentials \cite{aceforce_huggingface}.
+AceFF 1.0 is the first version of a new family of potentials \cite{aceff_huggingface}.
 It uses TensorNet 1-layer \cite{TensorNet} trained on Acellera\cite{acellera_website}'s internal proprietary dataset of forces and energies computed the wB97M-V/def2-tzvppd level of theory.
 This work is the first test of this model for accuracy in RBFE calculations.
 A basic evaluation of the model on the Seller's torsion scan \cite{sellers2017comparison} benchmark shows promising performance (Figure \ref{fig:torsion_scan}).
 For all molecules in the test, we performed the full torsion scans, minimizing the geometry with constrained torsion angles using the forces and energy from each calculation method.
 For comparison, we did the same procedure with ANI-2x\cite{ANI2x} from TorchANI\cite{gao2020torchani}, xTB\cite{bannwarth2019gfn2}, AIMNet2\cite{anstine2024aimnet2}, and MACE-OFF\cite{kovacs2023mace}.
 We used GeomeTRIC\cite{wang2016geometry} for the constrained optimizations.
 The MAE between the curves for each molecule is shown in Figure \ref{fig:torsion_scan}.
-The AceForce model is among the best performing and comparable to MACE but at a much faster computational speed.
-Also, AceForce is using a faster TensorNet 1-layer model, instead to the 2-layer model generally used in \cite{TensorNet} for maximum accuracy, which has a speed of 80ns/day for a small molecule\cite{pelaez2024torchmd} (timestep 1fs) compared to MACE-OFF23-Small with 7.5ns/day\cite{kovacs2023mace}.
+The AceFF model is among the best performing and comparable to MACE but at a much faster computational speed.
+AceFF is using a faster TensorNet 1-layer model, instead of the 2-layer model generally used in \cite{TensorNet} for maximum accuracy, which has a speed of 80ns/day for a small molecule\cite{pelaez2024torchmd} (timestep 1fs) compared to MACE-OFF23-Small with 7.5ns/day\cite{kovacs2023mace}.